Credit: Destination British Columbia

 |

-Totems at SGang Gwaay Llanagaay are a collection of large wooden poles carved with designs and symbols that represent the stories, histories, and culture of the Indigenous peoples of the Haida Gwaii Islands of British Columbia, Canada.
-The totems were designated a UNESCO World Heritage Site in 1981 and are some of the best preserved examples of totem poles in the world.
+At SGang Gwaay Llanagaay, there are a number of massive wooden totems that have been intricately carved with patterns and symbols that depict the myths, legends, and cultures of the Indigenous peoples of the Haida Gwaii Islands in British Columbia, Canada.
+Some of the best preserved totem poles in the entire world, the totems were named a UNESCO World Heritage Site in 1981.

 |